Learning to fly with Rust

 Getting started with Fly

 Fly.io is not mature and popular as other CSPs but it shows promising offerings (from developers prospective) & can be considered as good alternative to Heroku to host basic webapps.
 It seems like a good approach to get app servers up and running quickly on Fly.
-Simply spin-up a project in a language/framework of your choice, write a sensible Dockerfile fit for running on a server, and deploy to fly platform ot just have things work.
+Simply spin-up a project in a language/framework of your choice, write a sensible Dockerfile fit for running on a server, and deploy to fly platform to just have things work.
 It also supports PostgreSQL and Redis, but I will cover provisioning and integration some other time.

 To get up and running, fly offers a rather nice CLI to help manage our apps/servers and account.
 Let's start by installing it on our local development machine.
 I'll be using homebrew, so a quick: